-We have been working in North Korea for nine years now, making a point of contributing to various appeals, charities, or funds as often as possible.
+We have been working in North Korea for over a decade, making a point of contributing to various appeals, charities, or funds as often as possible.
 More recently, we’ve felt that we would like to do something far more personal and proactive to give back to the wonderful people of the country.
-Three years ago, we finally got the chance.
+In 2015 we finally got the chance to expand our charity to farming.

 With the help of our Korean partners we started the Farming Volunteer Program, where we offer support to a co-operative farm on the outskirts of Pyongyang.
 This is a completely not for profit program which bring tourists and locals together.
 I was lucky enough to go this year – here was my experience!